Skraagen/Platform-Game-TDT4100/README.md

-# Platform-Game-TDT4100
+# Java Platform Game
-A game project made for with theory from TDT4100 - Object Oriented Programming
+A game project made in java using object oriented programming principles